 Herbivorous Fish: Key to Coral Reef Health in the Caribbean

 Coral reef health relies on dynamic interactions among key functional groups of organisms.
 Disruptions to the roles these taxa play (fish, coral and algae) can lead to changes in community structure with negative implications for coral reef biodiversity.
-Algae is an important food source in reef systems but as an excellent competitor it can compromise coral larval recruitment.
-EVER SINCE Columbus arrived, reefs around the world have undergone changes, the current a phase-shift from coral to algal dominated systems is problematic.
-This relative overabundance of algae and loss of coral biomass and biodiversity may in some ways be reduced, or at least controlled, through healthy reef herbivore populations.
+Algae is an important food source in reef systems, but it is an excellent competitor to corals and can compromise coral larval recruitment.
+It has overtaken corals on many reefs, and this phase-shift from coral to algal dominated systems is problematic for the functioning of the reef system and for the people who rely on it.

-The project is supported by Darwin Plus Initiative, which provides grants for UK overseas territories that are rich in biodiversity, the Smithsonian, the Cayman Islands Department of Environment and private donors that support CCMI.
+The project is supported by Darwin Plus Initiative, which provides grants for UK overseas territories that are rich in biodiversity, Alexandra Bancorp Limited, the Smithsonian, the Cayman Islands Department of Environment and private donors that support CCMI.